Montessori and Elementary Education

 You’ll learn from educators who are leaders in their field, who have years of real-world experience teaching in K-12 schools and who are on the forefront of the latest trends and changes in education.

 A unique partnership

 Designed to be completed in four years, this program weaves together Montessori and traditional education philosophies to prepare you to teach in either setting at both the 3-6 age range and the 6-12 age range.
 You will have the unique understanding of both approaches to elementary education.

 You’ll also benefit from Alverno’s distinctive abilities-based education as well as the specialized expertise of the Montessori Institute of Milwaukee, an Association Montessori Internationale training center.

 You’ll discover that the Alverno and Montessori teaching philosophies are complementary.
 Both emphasize hands-on learning, critical thinking and collaboration — priorities that will ensure bright futures for you and your future students.

 Alverno’s program gives you extensive experience in early childhood or elementary school classrooms, with field experiences starting as early as your second semester.
-During your final year, you will spend nine weeks student teaching at a Montessori school in collaboration with the Montessori Institute of Milwaukee and nine weeks teaching at a non-Montessori school.
+During your final year, you will spend time student teaching at a Montessori school in collaboration with the Montessori Institute of Milwaukee and time teaching at a non-Montessori school.

 Alverno is connected to more than 150 private and public schools throughout the Milwaukee area and beyond, and our students do field experiences and student-teach at a variety of urban and suburban schools.